 This Plan and our Medicare Advantage plan: We offer a Medicare Advantage plan known as Kaiser Permanente Senior Advantage for Federal Members.
 Senior Advantage for Federal Members enhances your FEHB coverage by lowering cost-sharing for some services and/or adding benefits.
 If you have Medicare Parts A and B, or Medicare Part B only, you can enroll in Senior Advantage for Federal Members with no increase to your FEHB or Kaiser Permanente premium.
-Your enrollment is in addition to your FEHB High Option, Standard Option or Basic Option enrollment: however, your benefits will be provided under the Kaiser Permanente Senior Advantage for Federal Members plan and are subject to Medicare rules.
+Your enrollment is in addition to your FEHB High Option or Standard Option enrollment; however, your benefits will be provided under the Kaiser Permanente Senior Advantage for Federal Members plan and are subject to Medicare rules.
+If you are already a member of Senior Advantage for Federal Members and would like to understand your additional benefits in more detail, please refer to your Senior Advantage for Federal Members Evidence of Coverage.
+If you are considering enrolling in our Senior Advantage for Federal Members, please call us at 1-800-805-2739 (TTY: 711), 8 a.m. to 8 p.m., 7 days a week, or visit our website at http://kp.org/feds.

-The benefits you get by joining Senior Advantage for Federal Members, your benefits will be based on the Kaiser Permanente FEHB option you choose.
-For example, if you're a Kaiser Permanente High Option member, you get benefits for Senior Advantage for Federal Members High Option.